The Naked Truth (1957 film): Production

 The film was based on an original script by Michael Pertwee, who was the regular screenwriter for producer-director Mario Zampi.
 It was Zampi's first feature made outside Associated British in seven years.
 The film was announced in February 1957 with Peter Sellers attached; it would be his first lead role.

 The movie was shot over 11 weeks starting May 1957 at Walton Studios.
-"We are out to prove we can bring a picture in within a given budget," said Guilio Zampi, the associate producer. "“Then, and only then, can you begin to think in terms of economy."
+"We are out to prove we can bring a picture in within a given budget," said Giulio Zampi, the associate producer. "“Then, and only then, can you begin to think in terms of economy."
 Shirley Eaton, who plays a lead, became best known for Goldfinger but was in a number of comedies around this time.

 The Rank Organisation was focusing on foreign markets at the time and Zampi's films were seen to fit in with that as they performed strong in Europe.
-"Dad's uninhibited style of picture making is much more popular over there,” said Guilio Zampi.
+"Dad's uninhibited style of picture making is much more popular over there,” said Giulio Zampi.

 The movie was the first of several collaborations between Peter Sellers and Terry Thomas, Sellers disliked the number of takes Zampi asked for.
 One day he told the director, "The way you are making this film is ridiculous.
 I know much more about the camera than you do.
 I'll give you one more take and then I’m off."
 Zampi made a second film for Rank, Too Many Crooks.

 The editor of Confidential magazine later sued the filmmakers - Rank, Zampi and Pertwee - for defamation.
+After the jury emerged split 7 to 5, a mistrial was declared and the claim failed.